uk-sigcse/members/everyone.md

 | Mark ZARB | [rgu-repository.worktribe.com/person/77298/mark-zarb](https://rgu-repository.worktribe.com/person/77298/mark-zarb) |

 # Editing this page
-You can add yourself to the list by:
+You can add yourself to this page by:

 1. Logging into [github.com](https://www.github.com)
-2. Clicking the `edit this file` button, which looks like pencil (top right), in any web browser
+2. Clicking the `edit this file` button, which looks like pencil (top right), in any web browser or by going to [github.com/uk-sigcse/members/edit/main/everyone.md](https://github.com/uk-sigcse/members/edit/main/everyone.md)
-3. Click `commmit changes` to save your changes
+3. Make your changes then click `commmit changes` to save your changes

 ...
 Or fork the repository, edit the `everyone.md` file and submit a pull request.